Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Proof of Proposition

+\begin{proof} Assume that \( f \) is an equilibrium flow with equilibrium cost \(\lambda\), i.e., $c_p(f, u)=\lambda$ if $f_p>0$ and $c_p(f, u)\geq \lambda$ if $f_p=0$.
 Define multipliers by setting \(\mu_p=0\) for \( f_p>0 \) and \(\mu_p=c_p(f, u)-\lambda\ge0\) for \( f_p=0 \).
 Then the KKT stationarity condition \eqref{eq:stationarity} is satisfied.
 Together with primal feasibility, dual feasibility, and complementary slackness, the KKT conditions hold.
 Since these conditions are sufficient for optimality in convex problems, it follows that \( f \) is an optimal solution. \end{proof}

 Claims \ref{claim:forward} and \ref{claim:backward} complete the proof of Proposition~\ref{prop:potential}.